| Title: | Internal Fragment Identification from Top-Down Mass Spectrometry |

 internFra |

-(logical) decide whether internal fragments should be cosiered |
+(logical) decide whether internal fragments should be consiered |

-(logical) by default removing of all fragments not containing a (polar) charge-cathing residue |
+(logical) by default remove all peptides not containing charge-catching (polar) AAs (K, R, H, defined via |

 maxMod |